ZhaoJackson/Text-Reference-AIChatbot/README.md

-# AI Machine-Driven Evaluation of Chatbot Responses in Suicidality Assessment Among LGBTQ+ Individuals
+# Enhancing Equity and Actionability in Artificial Intelligence (AI) and Large Language Model (LLM) Chatbots: Machine-Driven Benchmarking for Suicide Prevention Among LGBTQ+ Populations

 ## Overview
-- This project evaluates AI chatbot responses in assessing suicidality within the LGBTQ+ community by comparing AI-generated outputs with human reference responses.
-By measuring precision, ethical alignment, inclusivity, and linguistic complexity, the project aims to ensure chatbot responses are supportive, unbiased, and ethically aligned with human standards in sensitive mental health contexts.
+- This project examines the effectiveness of AI chatbots in responding to high-stakes mental health topics, focusing on suicidality within LGBTQ+ communities.
+By comparing AI-generated responses to expert-crafted human references, this study assesses the AI’s alignment with human standards on precision, ethical alignment, inclusivity, and complexity.
+The goal is to ensure that chatbots provide supportive, unbiased, and ethically sound assistance, particularly in sensitive mental health contexts.

 ## Motivation

-Mental health chatbots are becoming a staple in supportive roles within healthcare.
-However, ensuring these tools respond with sensitivity and inclusivity, particularly for vulnerable groups like LGBTQ+ individuals, is crucial.
-This project evaluates chatbot responses in high-stakes scenarios, focusing on suicidality risk assessment, and compares them to human references for improvement in AI responsiveness and empathy.
+With mental health chatbots increasingly being used in healthcare, it is vital that they respond with sensitivity, particularly toward vulnerable populations like LGBTQ+ individuals.
+This project evaluates AI responses in critical mental health scenarios to identify areas where AI responsiveness and empathy can improve.
+This evaluation highlights gaps in chatbot response quality to foster advancements in AI support for LGBTQ+ mental health.

 ## Structure
 ```